-3. STEWARDING OF STABLE AREA
+3. STEWARDING OF STABLE AREA (VRs Art.
+1025.1)

 At least one stable steward, directly responsible to the Chief Steward, must be present or readily available in the vicinity of the stable area 24 hours a day during the entire duration of the Event.
 He may be assisted by deputies as required.
-The steward/deputies must regularly patrol the stable area, without establishing any predetermined pattern, to discourage any form of illegal practices or abuses to Horses.
+The steward/deputies must regularly patrol the stable area, without establishing any predetermined pattern, to discourage any form of forbidden practices or abuses.
 Any misdemeanours must be reported immediately to the stable steward who must, in turn, report to the Chief Steward.
-Stewards must be under instructions to ask for the appropriate ETUE if a Horse is seen to receive treatment; this also applies to the use of nebulisers.
+Stewards must be under instructions to ask for the appropriate Veterinary Forms if a Horse is seen to receive treatment; including the use of nebulisers.
 The duty of the stewards is to safeguard the welfare of the Horses and to prevent any form of illegal practices that may also disrupt fair play.